CloudLabsAI-Azure/Azure-VMware-Solution/Labs/Hand_on-Lab-01/Lab_overview.md

 Azure VMware Solution (AVS) is a cloud service on Microsoft Azure that allows organizations to run and manage VMware workloads seamlessly in the Azure environment.
 It offers integrated support, flexibility, and advanced networking, enabling a consistent hybrid cloud experience.
 AVS facilitates the extension of on-premises VMware environments to Azure without the need for extensive reconfiguration.

 ## Pre-Requisite:
-With your Lab Environment you will get following Pre-Requisite enabled:
+With your Lab Environment you will get the following Pre-Requisite enabled:
  - An Azure Entra ID Account
  - Azure Subscription
  - Pre-Deployed Azure VMWare Solutions private cloud resource in AVS-RG